Advertising, Attention, and Financial Markets

 137 Pages Posted: 2 Jan 2015 Last revised: 31 Mar 2022

 Using daily advertising data, we analyze short-term effects of advertising on investor attention and on financial market outcomes.
-Based on various proxies for investor attention, we show that advertising has a positive impact on investor attention.
+Based on various investor attention proxies, we show that advertising has a positive impact on attention.
 However, it has only little impact on turnover and liquidity.
-Most importantly, short-term stock returns are not influenced by advertising.
-Further results suggest that previous findings of a positive relation between advertising and returns are due to reverse causality.
+Most importantly, short-term stock returns are not significantly influenced by advertising.
+Further results suggest that previous findings of an economically significant positive relation between advertising and returns are due to reverse causality.
 Thus, the belief that stock prices can be temporarily inflated via advertising is misguided.

 Keywords: Advertising, Investor Attention, Wikipedia, Turnover, Liquidity, Returns